Spanish Enlightenment

-The Enlightenment in Spain sought the expansion of scientific knowledge, which had been urged by Benedictine monk Benito Feijóo.
+The Spanish Enlightenment sought the expansion of scientific knowledge, which had been urged by Benedictine monk Benito Feijóo.
 From 1777 to 1816, the Spanish crown funded scientific expeditions to gather information about the potential botanical wealth of the empire.
 When Prussian scientist Alexander von Humboldt proposed a self-funded scientific expedition to Spanish America, the Spanish crown accorded him not only permission, but the instructions to crown officials to aid him.
 Spanish scholars sought to understand the decline of the Spanish empire from its earlier glory days, with the aim of reclaiming its former prestige.

-In Spanish America, the Enlightenment also had an impact in the intellectual and scientific sphere, with elite American-born Spanish men involved in these projects.
+The Spanish Enlightenment influenced the Spanish American Enlightenment to some extent, especially in the early phases of the movement, with elite American-born Spanish men involved in these projects; however, Spanish American Enlightenment ideas became increasingly shaped by local realities and more radical.

 The Napoleonic invasion of the Iberian peninsula was enormously destabilizing for Spain and the Spanish overseas empire.
 The ideas of the Hispanic Enlightenment have been seen as a major contributor to the Spanish American wars of independence, although the situation is more complex.